 '''

 server 1:

 Ldap user able to query, if not set connects as anonymous.
 For

 Active Directory append the domain name.
 Example:

 Administrator@my.domain.com

 #:user: 'admin'

 #:password: 'password'

 Ldap authentication method

 :auth_method: :simple

 Ldap server

 :host: localhost

 :port: 389

-Uncomment this line for tsl conections

-#:encryption: :simple_tls

 base hierarchy where to search for users and groups

 :base: 'dc=domain'

 group the users need to belong to.
 If not set any user will do

 #:group: 'cn=cloud,ou=groups,dc=domain'

 field that holds the user name, if not set 'cn' will be used

 :user_field: 'cn'

 for Active Directory use this user_field instead

 #:user_field: 'sAMAccountName'

-field name for group membership, by default it is 'member'

-#:group_field: 'member'

-user field that that is in in the group group_field, if not set 'dn' will be used

-#:user_group_field: 'dn'

-Generate mapping file from group template info

-:mapping_generate: true

-Seconds a mapping file remain untouched until the next regeneration

-:mapping_timeout: 300

-Name of the mapping file in OpenNebula var diretory

-:mapping_filename: server1.yaml

-Key from the OpenNebula template to map to an AD group

-:mapping_key: GROUP_DN

-Default group ID used for users in an AD group not mapped

-:mapping_default: 1

 this example server wont be called as it is not in the :order list

 server 2:

 :auth_method: :simple

 :host: localhost

 :port: 389

 :base: 'dc=domain'

-#:group: 'cn=cloud, ou=groups, dc=domain'
+#:group: 'cn=cloud,ou=groups,dc=domain'

+:user_field: 'cn'

+List the order the servers are queried

+:order:

+- server 1

+#- server 2

 '''